-Adjustment of the oil pump
+Adjustment of the oil pump.

 The oil pump is adjustable.
-Adjustments are made by turning the screw using a screwdriver or combination spanner.
+Adjustments are made by turning the screw using a screwdriver.
 The machine is supplied from the factory with the screw set to middle position.
 Turning the screw clockwise will reduce the oil flow and turning the screw anti-clockwise will increase the oil flow.

 Recommended settings:

-Bar 13"-15": Minimum flow

-Bar 16"-18": Medium flow

-Bar 20"-28": Maximum flow
+Bar 13"-15": Minimum flow Bar 15"-16": Medium flow Bar - 18": Maximum flow